willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch14-black-hawks-strike/content.md

 "How many lives are you responsible for?"

 She was quiet for a long moment, counting.
 "The core Company.
 Thorne's patrol.
 The Watchmen who've thrown in with us.
 The people in the infirmary.
-Mistress Elba, Finn, Sarge..."
+Mistress Elba, Finn, Tomaq..."
 Her voice grew smaller.
 "Sometimes I feel like I'm carrying the weight of everyone who's ever looked at our lantern symbol and thought 'they'll come for me if I need them.'"

 "That's a heavy burden."